 The declining populations of salmon and rockfish species in Puget Sound and Lake Washington continue to impact recreational fishing opportunity.
 These declines are due to habitat destruction, sea lion and seal predation, changes in ocean productivity, and historical overfishing.
-The four strategies emphasize outreach, research, hatchery production, resource management and conservation to improve populations in Puget Sound and Lake Washington.
+The four strategies emphasize outreach, research, hatchery production, resource management, and conservation to improve populations in Puget Sound and Lake Washington.

-While these strategies work towards the 5% increase per biennium, reduced populations ultimately affect the past and current availability of fishing due to restrictive regulations on these fisheries.
-Constraints are placed on recreational fisheries in Puget Sound to limit impacts on weak Puget Sound stocks.
-As shown in Figures 5 and 6, the number of angling trips correlates to the number of open salmon fishing days.
-The decline in 2016 demonstrates this correlation.
+While these strategies work towards the 5% increase per biennium, constrained populations ultimately affect the past and current availability of fishing due to restrictive regulations on these fisheries.
+Constraints are placed on recreational fisheries in Puget Sound to limit impacts on weak Puget Sound fish stocks.
+The number of angling trips correlates to the number of open salmon fishing days.